rse/vingester/guide/performance.md

 - **Adaptive Framerate**:

-  For the "headless" NDI mode, **Vingester** supports a tally light based adaptive framerate adjustment.
+  For the "headless" NDI mode, **Vingester** supports a tally light based adaptive framerate adjustment (field **Output 2 / Headless / Video / Adaptive**).
 When enabled, the framerate is reduced to 1 fps if the video stream is not received by any peer, reduced to 1/3 of the target framerate if the video stream is received by any peer and set to the target framerate if the video stream is part of the preview or program at any receiving peer.

 - **Main Capturing Process**: